 Grow what you love!

-If you have ever wanted to plant an Italian kitchen garden, but weren’t sure if you had the space, you may be surprised.
+If you have ever wanted to plant an Italian or French kitchen garden, but weren’t sure if you had the space, you may be surprised.
 You can grow the staples of an Italian kitchen garden in as little as 6’ x 6’ space.

-It is common for Italians to have a small kitchen garden where they grow herbs, greens and vegetables year round.
+It is common for Italians and French to have a small kitchen garden where they grow herbs, greens and vegetables year round.
 It is amazing the amount of food you can grow in a very small space!

 Herbs (1 each)-thyme, rosemary, sage, oregano, and flat leaf parsley